What Should I Do After My Daffodils Have Bloomed? - Ask BrightView

-Daffodils may be thought of as spring flowers but that doesn’t mean they can’t be preserved and enjoyed into other seasons.
+Daffodils may be a spring flower, but that doesn’t mean they can’t be preserved and enjoyed for many more springs.
 BrightView Horticulturist Bruce Hellerick gives some useful tips for pruning daffodils after they have bloomed to help preserve them for years to come.

 (For the full transcript, see below.)